-MB107 Executive Presentations Luncheon Speaker, Spring 2015
+MB107 Executive Presentations Luncheon Speaker, Fall 2015

 MB107 has long been called the cornerstone course of the Management and Business Department here at Skidmore College.
 In one semester, students move through a survey of business topics (business strategy, financial analysis and forecasting, industry and environmental analysis, company analysis, marketing, ethics and social responsibility, sustainability issues, organizational behavior/human resource issues) using real-world cases to explore workplace situations with various theoretical and analytical tools.
 By the end of the semester, students have gained a fundamental competence in the inner-workings of a business/organizational enterprise.